tenstorrent/aplic/README.md

 and a method for writing that CSR.
 For example, the `domaincfg` CSR has `readDomaincfg` and `writeDomaincfg`.

-Some CSRs are numbered, such as `sourcecfg[i]`.
-For these CSRs, the first parameter to the read and write methods is an index.
+For CSRs which are numbered, such as `sourcecfg[i]`, the first parameter to the read and write methods is an index.

+For CSRs within an interrupt delivery control (IDC) structure, such as `idelivery`, the first parameter to the read and write methods is a hart index.

 The read methods all have a return type of `uint32_t`, and the write methods all have a parameter of type `uint32_t` for the write data.
 However, some CSRs